mgia/fillerBot/README.md

 # Filler

 Watching algorithms fight can be very satisfying too!
-Filler is a game, where two players / algorithm are fighting on a map.
+Filler is a game where AI players compete to fill pieces on a map.

-A virtual machine organizes the game :
+A virtual machine organizes the game by:
-- calls the players alternatively
-- give each a random piece
+- Create a game map

-On each turn, the current player have to put his piece on the map, and try to bother the ennemy.
+- Giving each player a piece to place on the board

-To put a piece, the player have to write its coordinates in the "Y X\n" format on the standard input (stdin).
+On each turn, a player is required to place a piece that extends his current territory.
+This is done by returning the coordinates of the desired position to the virtual machine in "Y X" format on standard input.

-The game appears on the standard input.

-The aim of the game is to put more pieces on the map than the enemy.
+The player that fills more pieces on the board wins!

 ## Algorithm

+My algorithm focuses on establishing territory early in the game.
+It is spreads aggressively to the corners of the map and aims to cut off the opponent, causing him to stay localized within a portion of the map.

+How the player calculates the best move is by determining the move that allows it to spread the greatest distance.
+As such, even if the opponent has created density within a part of the map, the algorithm remains ambivalent and creates the barrier around the opponent.

 ## Installation